supnate/rekit/README.md

 ## Usage
 Create a new application
 ```
-rekit create <app-name> [--sass] [--clean]
+rekit create <app-name> [--sass]
 ```
 This will create a new app named `app-name` in the current directory.
 The `--sass` flag allows to use [sass](https://sass-lang.com/) instead of default [less](http://lesscss.org/) as the CSS transpiler.
-The `--clean` flag is used to create a clean app without any sample code.
 After creating the app, you need to install dependencies and start the dev server:
 ```
 cd app-name
 npm install
 npm start
 ```

-It then starts three lightweight express servers by default:
+It then starts two express servers by default:

  1. Webpack dev server: [http://localhost:6075](http://localhost:6075).
-This is the dev server your application is running on.
+Just what create-react-app starts.
  2. Rekit Studio: [http://localhost:6076](http://localhost:6076).
 The IDE for Rekit projects.
- 3. Build result test server: [http://localhost:6077](http://localhost:6077).
-This is the server for verifying the build result before deploying to production server.

 To change the ports dev-servers running on, edit the `rekit` section in `package.json`:
 ```